Executive Manager: Corporate Services

 Upon returning to South Africa, she enrolled at the Orange Free State University where she obtained her Bachelor of Social Science (B.Soc) Degree and then completed her Honours in B.Soc Science.
 This gave her the opportunity to become a fully-fledged professional health practitioner.

 However, she admits that her “spirit to explore and seek adventure resulted in me joining South African Airways as an Airhostess for the next two and a half years,” she said.
-This experience equipped her with valuable life lessons by learning from a countless number of people, cultures and customs from across the globe.
+This experience equipped her with valuable life lessons by learning from countless people, cultures, and customs from across the globe.
 She said that this experience “changed her perceptions of life and how every person deserves a place in the world”.

 After her time in the “air”, she settled in Kemtonpark, Gauteng.
 Here, she continued her work in the health profession and enrolled for a Bachelor of Nursing Science (B Cur) Degree at the University of South Africa (UNISA).
 She also added more feathers to her cap by completing qualifications in administration and education through UNISA.